aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/specifying-symbology-barcode/_index.md

 Replace `"Your Document Directory"` with the actual path to your document directory.

-## 2. Create Barcode Generator Instance
+## 2. create barcode generator instance

 ### how to create code39 barcode